-Associated with the revenue growth, the cost of services of the Group increased by 37.0% from approximately US\$117.7 million for the year ended December 31, 2021 to approximately US\$161.2 million for the year ended December 31, 2022.
-The increase of the cost of services was mainly attributed to the mergers and acquisitions and the expansion of our capacity in North America and China which led to an increase in cost of raw materials and employee compensation as more scientists were hired due to our enlarged operations.
+Associated with the revenue growth, the cost of services of the Group increased by 12.6% from approximately US\$161.2 million for the year ended December 31, 2022 to approximately US\$181.5 million for the year ended December 31, 2023.
+The increase of the cost of services was mainly attributed to the expansion of our service capability and capacity in both capacity in North America and China which led to an increase in depreciation and other overhead cost, and employee compensation as more scientists were hired.

 The cost of services of the Group consists of direct labor costs, cost of raw materials and overhead.
 Direct labor costs primarily consist of salaries, bonuses and social security costs for the employees in the Group's business units.
 Cost of raw materials primarily consists of costs incurred for the purchase of raw materials used in rendering the Group's services.
-Overhead primarily consists of depreciation charges of the facilities and equipment used in rendering the Group's services, utilities and maintenance.
+Overheads primarily consist of depreciation charges of the facilities and equipment used in rendering the Group's services, utilities and maintenance.